Saalim-Baba/Saalim-Baba/README.md

 # Hello World!
 I'm Saalim 👋

 ## About Me
 I hail from the picturesque landscapes of Switzerland 🌄, a land synonymous with precision and beauty.
-Passionate about technology and community building, I'm currently contributing my expertise to [SwissHub](https://swisshub.gg/), one of the most vibrant Swiss Discord servers.
+Passionate about technology and community building, I'm currently contributing my knowledge to [SwissHub](https://swisshub.gg/), one of the most vibrant Swiss Discord servers.

 ## What I'm Up To
 🚀 My latest venture is [The Swiss Bank Secrecy](https://bankgeheimnis.vercel.app/), a project that promises to revolutionize the way we think about privacy and finance.